 Ready, Set, SQUIRREL!
 Why I Joined the Attention-Based Marketing Movement

-If you have children, or are a big kid at heart, you no doubt know and love the 2009 Disney animated classic Up.
-In the movie, 78-year-old Carl Fredricksen, played by Ed Asner, travels to Paradise Falls in his home… powered by balloons.
+When I think about attention-based marketing, the 2009 Disney animated classic Up immediately comes to mind.
+If you have children, or are a big kid at heart, you no doubt know and love this movie.
+In Up, 78-year-old Carl Fredricksen, played by Ed Asner, travels to Paradise Falls in his home… powered by balloons.
 Along the way, he inadvertently picks up a young stowaway Wilderness Explorer named Russell and a loveable Golden Retriever named Dug.